NHSDigital/nhs-app-api/sjr-config/docs/ConfigurationUpdates.md

 	awk -F, '{print ",,,Other,,,"$2","$1","}' 220727-additions.csv > 220727-additions-reformatted.csv
 	```
 	to get a file in the appropriate format.
 Append the additional rows to `econsult.csv`.
-3. accuRx updates are provided from Matt Deaves.
+3. accuRx updates are provided by Matt Deaves or Pavandeep Sandhu.
 Note that these updates may also involve related changes to the eConsult config.
+The Sharepoint folder where requested changes are kept is [here](https://hscic365.sharepoint.com/sites/SJRWorkingGroup/Shared%20Documents/Forms/AllItems.aspx?RootFolder=%2Fsites%2FSJRWorkingGroup%2FShared%20Documents%2FGeneral%2FaccuRx).
 Update `sjr-config/utils/rulecreation/accurx.csv` with the practice changes required (both additions and deletions).
 4. If we have been directed to turn off on olc provider for a given ODS code in conjunction with enabling the other olc provider, update `sjr-config/utils/rulecreation/olcoverrides.csv` so that we know which should be enabled, the reason for this and the date the decision was made.
 5. Once both `econsult.csv` and `accurx.csv` are updated, run
 	```bash
 	python sjr-config/utils/rulecreation/checkolcclash.py
 	```
 	This is to check if we have both OLC providers enabled for a given ODS code.
 If there is a clash, what happens next depends on whether a "winner" is output (based on data from the `olcoverrides.csv` file).
 Where a winner is already decided, the amendment for the losing provider should be undone.
-If the winner has not yet been decided, this should be raised with the implementation team (i.e. Patrick Johnson) for a decision. `olcoverrides.csv` should then be updated along with `econsult.csv` and/or `accurx.csv`.
+If the winner has not yet been decided, this should be raised with the implementation team (glenn.armitage@nhs.net) for a decision. `olcoverrides.csv` should then be updated along with `econsult.csv` and/or `accurx.csv`.
 	The goal from this step is get the "No OLC clashes detected" console output when the check is run.

 6. Run the following to update the set of eConsult yaml files